abramhindle/ttwl-cli-saveedit/README.md

 # TODO

-- Option to clear Loot Dice from profile
-- Figure out equation for Myth Rank XP -> Points
 - Unlock overworld abilities early?
 - Customization Randomization improvements:
   - Maybe would be nice to have a magic `all` value for `--randomize-customizations`